glouppe/info8002-large-scale-data-systems/lecture10.md

 - **Double-spending** is still possible.
 - Alice can perform a double-spend before the acceptance broadcast is hear by enough peers.
-- To solve this problem, we make Bob ask everybody else if a transaction is valid.
+- To solve this problem, we make Bob ask everybody else to *confirm the transaction validity*.
-- Double-spending will be noticed before payment is accepted.
+- Double-spending will be noticed before payment is confirmed.

 ---